Argonne-National-Laboratory/PIPSDoc/structjump.md

 +import StructJuMPSolverInterface
 +import MPI
 ```
 10. Export the location of the PIPS library to StructJuMP.
 It is advised to put these lines in your .bashrc.
+Verify that the libraries are actually located in the corresponding folder.
 ```bash
 export PIPS_NLP_SHARED_LIB=$YOUR_PIPS_FOLDER/build/PIPS-NLP/libpipsnlp.so
 export PIPS_NLP_PAR_SHARED_LIB=$YOUR_PIPS_FOLDER/build/PIPS-NLP/libparpipsnlp.so